 If you are only going to buy one style and have a small property, a straight shaft is probably the best choice.
 They will do any kind of job a brush cutter or string trimmer can do.

 A curved shaft is ideal for large. flat areas.
-It can be swung from side to side easily, will put less load on your back (even with a shoulder harness) but is harder to get into hollows, corners or to use on slopes.
+It can be swung from side to side easily, will put less load on your back (even with a shoulder harness).
+However, it is harder to get into hollows, corners, or to use on slopes.